zioCristia/esp-smart-water-heater/README.md

 I've used an esp8266 board powered from an AC-DC transformer.
 The temperature is measured with a digital thermometer.
 The LCD is a simple 8x2 display with I2C interface, used to visualize the temperature and the state of the water heater.

+The total cost is less than 20€, or 30€ if you also buy the pcb board.

 ![alt text](/images/water-heater.png)

 # Hardware